tshepang/blog/content/favorite-companies.md

   Reading through their site leaves me impressed about how serious they are about security and privacy.

-- [Oxide], which builds servers (early stage, nothing shipping yet, also makes heavy use of Rust as well as open source firmware.
+- [Oxide], which builds servers (early stage, nothing shipping yet), also makes heavy use of Rust as well as open source firmware.
-  Best of all, [all workers get the same salary!],
+  Best of all, [all workers get the same salary]!.

 - [Cloudflare], which offers various internet services, offers many of them without a fee.